Personal faculty website for Bernhard Rappenglueck.

 1) Meteorological processes and their related impacts on atmospheric chemical composition on different spatial and temporal scales,

-2) Micrometeorological and boundary layer studies as well as regional and large-scale transport and chemical transformation processes
+2) Micrometeorological and boundary layer studies as well as regional and large-scale transport and chemical transformation processes within the troposphere,

 3) Air quality studies in polluted and unpolluted areas including photochemical processes,